delete old, expired transients from WordPress wp_options table

 NB: after you install and activate this plugin, the first thing it does is schedule a housekeeping task to delete expired transients.
 This means that there may not be any transients found when you visit this page in the tools menu straight after installing the plugin, because they may have already been deleted.
 You probably never need to delete expired transients manually, because they'll be automatically deleted daily.

-No. Object caches are limited pools of data, and they already purge old data periodically so that they can fit newer data.
+No. Object caches like memcached are limited pools of data, and they already purge old data periodically so that they can fit newer data.
 This means that old transients will be removed from the cache automatically.
 It also means that new, fresh transients can be removed at any time too, which is why you should never store anything in a transient that can't be rebuilt easily.
 See this article on the WPEngine blog for more details: A Technical Transients Treatise.